code4romania/redirectioneaza/README.md

 [See the project live](http://redirectioneaza.ro/)

-HELPING SHOULD BE SIMPLE - Every year people can redirect 2% of their income tax to a worthy cause.
+HELPING SHOULD BE SIMPLE - Every year people can redirect up to 3.5% of their income tax to a worthy cause.
 However, most of them never do it, being put off by two hurdles: the bureaucratic process and the lack of information on NGOs they could help.

 Moreover, NGOs themselves have a hard time getting their message across to as many people as possible.

-The website will have information on a variety of NGOs that can be supported by redirecting 2% of the income tax.
-It will also be a means for NGOs to showcase their projects to a wider audience and convince them to re-direct the 2% to them.
+The website will have information on a variety of NGOs that can be supported by redirecting up to 3.5% of the income tax.
+It will also be a means for NGOs to showcase their projects to a wider audience and convince them to re-direct the up to 3.5% to them.

 Direct contact between the two will not be necessary anymore, which means saving time and resources for both and more #230 tax forms submitted.

 SUPPORT A WORTHY CAUSE FOR FREE IN 5 EASY STEPS

-1. browse and choose the NGO you want to redirect 2% of your income tax to
+1. browse and choose the NGO you want to redirect up to 3.5% of your income tax to
 2. fill in tax form #230 online
 3. print the filled in form
 4. sign the form